Darwin Núñez

-Darwin Gabriel Núñez Ribeiro (/es/; born 24 June 1999) is a Uruguayan professional footballer who plays as a forward for Saudi Pro League club Al-Hilal and the Uruguay national team.
+Darwin Gabriel Núñez Ribeiro (/es/; born 24 June 1999) is a Uruguayan professional footballer who plays as a striker for Saudi Pro League club Al-Diriyah, on loan from Al-Hilal, and the Uruguay national team.
+Nicknamed "La Pantera" (lit. 'the Panther'), he is known for his technique, explosive speed and athleticism.

 Núñez came through Peñarol's youth academy, being promoted to the first team in 2017.
 In August 2019, he joined Spanish Segunda División club Almería for a club record fee.
 Benfica signed him in 2020 for a club-record transfer worth €24 million, the most expensive signing in Portuguese football history.
 In his second season, he won the Bola de Prata for top scorer in the Primeira Liga with 26 goals in 28 games, being named in the Primeira Liga Team of the Year and Primeira Liga Player of the Year.
 Liverpool then signed him in 2022 for a transfer worth €75 million (£64 million).
-After winning the 2024–25 Premier League, he was sold to Al-Hilal for €53 million (£46 million).
+After winning the 2024–25 Premier League, Núñez was sold to Al-Hilal for €53 million (£46 million).

-After representing Uruguay at various youth levels, Núñez was called up to the senior national team for his first time in 2019.
+Having represented Uruguay at various youth levels, Núñez was called up to the senior national team for his first time in 2019.
 He scored on his international debut against Peru.
-After missing the 2021 Copa América due to an injury, Núñez represented Uruguay at the 2022 FIFA World Cup and the 2024 Copa América.
+After missing the 2021 Copa América due to an injury, Núñez represented Uruguay at the 2022 FIFA World Cup, the 2024 Copa América and the 2026 FIFA World Cup.

 Early life

-Darwin Gabriel Núñez Ribeiro was born on 24 June 1999 in Artigas, Artigas Department.
-He was born into an impoverished family, in which his father Bibiano Núñez was a builder and his mother Silvia Ribeiro was a hawker of milk bottles.
-Núñez played for local clubs La Luz and San Miguel before being scouted at the age of 14 by former Uruguay international José Perdomo, and then moving by himself to the capital city Montevideo to join the ranks of Peñarol.
+Núñez was born in Artigas, Artigas Department.
+He was born into an impoverished family; his father, Bibiano Núñez, was a builder and his mother, Silvia Ribeiro, was a hawker of milk bottles.
+Núñez played for local clubs La Luz and San Miguel before being scouted at the age of 14 by former Uruguay international José Perdomo, and then moving by himself to the capital city of Montevideo to join the ranks of Peñarol.

 Struggling with homesickness, Núñez returned to his hometown to spend time with his family and went back to Peñarol a year later.
 At the age of 17, he suffered a cruciate ligament injury that ruled him out for over a year and required two operations.
-While he was injured, his older brother Junior quit the club and gave up football to provide for the family, telling him "you're better suited than me".
+While he was injured, his older brother Junior quit the club and gave up football to provide for the family, telling him, "you're better suited than me".